muyangshi/GPD_ScaleMixture/GPDnotebook.md

 - emulation
   - Can we use Emily's work on Variational Bayes Nerual Framework?

+- Profile likelihood (even with nonstationary case, change one of the knot)

 # Meetings

 ## Nov.
 5 Tuesday Meeting with Ben